PubInv/freespireco/proposal.md

 More generally, we have a definite strategy for regulatory compliance:
 * Public Invention has no intention of marketing medical devices for clinical use, therefore it is unlikely to directly apply for FDA approval, for example.
-* However, it fully intends to support both for-profit and non-profit firms and NGOs in marketing devices based on our designs.
-Therefore we specifically intend to do the kind of Quality Assurance and Risk Analysis documentation on each team that is required to facilitate regulatory approval.
+* However, we support both for-profit and non-profit firms and NGOs in manufacturing and marketing devices based on our designs.
+Therefore we specifically intend to do the kind of consistently documented Quality Assurance and Risk Analysis documentation on each team that is required to facilitate regulatory approval.
 * This process can be integrated with a SCRUM-based development methodology.
-The Head Coach of Public Invention is a highly experienced Agile team leader and paid consultant on Agile methodologies.
+The current Head Coach of Public Invention is a highly experienced Agile team leader and paid consultant on Agile methodologies.

 Although presently it is very common to employ consultants to assure regulatory